voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 ### Now what?

-By adopting liquid democracy, we could empower our most trustworthy leaders, give ourselves true choice and accountability, and transform our politics and society.
+By adopting liquid democracy, we can empower our most trustworthy leaders, give ourselves true choice and accountability, and transform our politics and society.

 We're creating technology to allow liquid democracy at the local, state, and national level.
 And we can do it without any legal changes like constitutional amendments.